 (Here’s a bonus question to go over: how often do you choose instant gratification, even if prolonged gratification will be better in the long run?)

-Living for the Why
+Living for Your Why through Intentional Living

 Take a look at your answers to those questions.
 How do they line up?
 Is your top priority to travel but you’re super attached to money because you’re afraid of being poor?
 Is your dream job to be a higher-up professional because you want the title or because you’re passionate about that field?